mwittig/thing-it-node/README.md

 	jQuery.ajax({url : "https://yournode/services/allLEDsOn”, type : "POST"}).done(...).fail(...);

-and define Complex Event Processing on Sensor data changes and events, e.g.
+and define **Complex Event Processing** on Sensor data changes and events to invoke the above Actor or Node Services, e.g.

 * to produce LCD and Piezo output on simultaneous data changes on a motion detector, a thermo sensor and a sound detector for an alarm system or
 * open the door if an RFID tag approaches an RFID receiver.